-- It is sometimes difficult to identify a consultation only case, especially at a large teaching facility.
-As a guideline, the CCR recommends determination of who is ultimately responsible for treatment decisions and follow-up of the patient. - If the consulting facility is responsible for treatment decisions or follow-up, an abstract is required. - If the consulting facility is confirming a diagnosis made elsewhere, rendering a second opinion, or recommending treatment to be delivered and managed elsewhere, an abstract is not required, although the regional registry must be notified.
+It is sometimes difficult to identify a consultation only case, especially at a large teaching facility.
+As a guideline, the CCR recommends determination of who is ultimately responsible for treatment decisions and follow-up of the patient.

+- Consult Only abstract required: If the consulting facility is responsible for treatment decisions or follow-up, an abstract is required. - Consult Only abstract not required: If the consulting facility is confirming a diagnosis made elsewhere, rendering a second opinion, or recommending treatment to be delivered, the regional registry must be notified.